The Role of a UK Responsible Person (UKRP)

-Now that the United Kingdom no longer part of the European Union, an EU Authorized Representative is no longer recognized in Great Britain (collectively: England, Scotland and Wales).
-Northern Ireland, the fourth UK country still requires an EU Authorized Representative.
+Now that the United Kingdom no longer part of the European Union, an EU Authorised Representative is no longer recognized in Great Britain (England, Scotland and Wales).

 The UK Responsible Person is responsible for 1) verifying you have CE or UKCA marked your medical devices, 2) submitting, managing, and renewing your device registrations, 3) notifying the MHRA of your UK importers and 4) acting as the point of contact between you and the MHRA when needed.